 Aftermath and Significance: A Turning Point in the Revolution

 The victory at Trenton was a much-needed boost for the American cause.
-It was not just a military triumph; it was a psychological victory that rekindled the spirit of the revolution.
+And it was not just a military triumph; it was a psychological victory that rekindled the spirit of the revolution.
 The news of the American victory spread rapidly, boosting morale and encouraging enlistments in the Continental Army.
 The Battle of Trenton proved that the Americans could defeat the British and their Hessian allies, a realization that had a profound impact on the course of the war.

 Scientific Explanation: Factors Contributing to the American Victory